mat-gur/CS499-Capstone/README.md

 ### 🎥 Code Review

-The code review is available in the `/code-review/` folder.
+The code review is available in the link below.
 It provides an overview of both artifacts and highlights the enhancements and changes that I plan to make.

 [→ View Code Review Video](https://youtu.be/zit2cjyqVfM)